wduquette/value/journal.md

 ## Things to remember to do

-*   To ponder:
-*   Determine: is it possible for the "to_{cloneable}" methods to return a borrow with a lifetime the same as the MoltValue?
+*   Determine: is it possible for the "to_*" methods to return a borrow with a lifetime the same as the MoltValue?
     *   For the string_rep, that would work, if I can figure out how to do it.
     *   For the data_rep it won't, because the data_rep could change.
+*   Determine: is it possible to convert an Rc<Any> to an Rc<T>?
 *   Figure out what the API for defining/using a user type should look like.
     *   You'd want to wrap from_other and to_other.
     *   Probably individual functions, but could be defined on the user_type struct.
 *   Integration
     *   See the "TODO's" in value8.rs: spots where existing Molt code needs to link up.
     *   Use Molt's get_int() logic when converting string_rep to int.
-        *   Probably the only place this code needs to exist.
+        *   Probably the only place this code needs to exist, other than in `expr` (since there are some special details there).
+        *   And note that MoltValue will replace the `get_*` methods/functions.
     *   Use Molt's float formatting (which is not yet written) when converting Datum::Flt() to string.
         *   Again, probably the only place this code needs to exist.